nrkno/sisyfos-audio-controller/README.md

 ### Load/Save Routing

 Routing setups can be stored in STORAGE.
-So it´s possible to have different Routings dependent of what setup the Audio mixer is using.
+So it's possible to have different Routings dependent of what setup the Audio mixer is using.

-### Run as Docker: (On linux)
+### Run as Docker (on Linux)

 ```
 docker pull tv2media/sisyfos-audio-controller:develop